mbiczo/Notes/stats.rst

 '''''''''''''''''''''
 In observational studies, the *subjects* assign themselves to which group they will be a part of while investigators just watch, rather than in *controlled* experiments where the *investigators* assign the subjects to each group.
 For example, studies on smoking - subjects would not begin smoking and continue for 10 years just to collect data.
 However, in the same way as controlled experiments, the investigators still use the treatment-control idea.

 Statisticians talk about *controlling* confounding hidden factors.
-In the above example controlling age and sex factors by comparing only smoking males to non-smoking males and ages 50-55, respectively.
+In the above example controlling age and sex factors by comparing only smoking males to non-smoking males and ages 50-55, respectively, and so on...

 **Things to Note:**

+* Observational comparisons can be quite misleading.
 * There is a strong *association* between smoking and disease.
 * *association* is **not** the same as *causation*
 * There may be *counding* factors that are contributing to the disease.